Sliding Window Algorithm Code Template

 Note that the input s1

-can contain duplicate characters, which makes this problem quite challenging.
+can contain duplicate characters, so this problem is not easy.

-This type of problem is a classic example of the sliding window algorithm.
-Essentially, you are given a string S
+This is a typical sliding window problem.
+Basically, you are given a string S

 and a string T

 .
-The question is whether there exists a substring in S
+You need to check if there is a substring in S

 class Solution {